raj18verma/Candidate-Rating-System/README.md

 ## Streamlit Application
 To make the job recommendation system easily accessible and user-friendly, we have developed a Streamlit application.
 Streamlit provides an intuitive web interface where users can upload their resumes.
 The application processes the user input, applies the machine learning models, and displays the top-recommended jobs based on the user's preferences and historical data.

+## Must Go Through the Live Working Demo of this Prototype